 If you suspect you have SAD please see a professional to help you find the best options for you.

-Acupuncture: Can help with a number of different symptoms.
+Acupuncture can help with a number of SAD-related symptoms.
 Acupuncture looks at the body as a whole.
 It moves blood and energy to help boost your mood!

-Reiki: Energy medicine.
-An hour of Reiki is equivalent to four hours of sleep!
+An hour of Reiki can leave you feeling as refreshed as four hours of sleep!
 It has been shown through clinical studies to be able to decrease your cortisol (stress hormone) levels.
 It is also currently being used in combination with acupuncture, massage, meditation, and other methods by the Department of Defense to treat post traumatic stress disorder.

-Clean your space: Ever hear of Fung Shui?
+Ever hear of Feng Shui?
 Basically, it is the art of balancing the energy in a space.
-Does this mean you have to Fung Shui your space?
-Only if that it what makes you happy.
+Does this mean you have to Feng Shui your space?
+Only if that is what makes you happy.
 The bigger point here is that clutter and dirt can make you depressed.
 You can start to feel closed in.
-So clean your space, and if know how to smudge do that too!
+So clean your space, and if you know how to smudge, do that too!
 Smudging is burning sage to energetically cleanse your space.

 Want to empower yourself?

-We offer certification classes in Reiki and Access Consciousness Bars.
+We offer certification classes in Reiki.
 These are easy to learn techniques, and any one can learn them!
-Contact me to learn more.